 What is foster care?

-What kind of families makes the ideal foster homes?
+What kind of families makes the ideal resource homes?

-What are the characteristics of a successful foster family?
+What are the characteristics of a successful resource family?

-The best characteristics of a great foster family include commitment, patience, understanding, flexibility, open and honest feedback, and direction.
-Foster families should also practice good communication skills, set clear boundaries and limits, and have a great sense of humor as well.
+The best characteristics of a great resource family include commitment, patience, understanding, flexibility, open and honest feedback, and direction.
+Resource families should also practice good communication skills, set clear boundaries and limits, and have a great sense of humor as well.

-The certification process depends on how quickly you complete and return your paperwork and how quickly the live-scan/child abuse index clearances are received.
-Please note that it takes on average 2-3 months to become a certified foster parent.
+The approval process depends on how quickly you complete and return your paperwork and how quickly your background check is received.
+Please note that it takes on average 2-3 months to become an approved resource family.

 Who pays for the child’s medical care?